 Rex S. Heinke is co-head of the Supreme Court and Appellate practice.

 Practice & Background

 Rex S. Heinke is co-head of Akin Gump’s nationally renowned Supreme Court and Appellate practice.
 A seasoned appellate litigator, Rex Heinke has briefed hundreds of appeals, writs and substantive trial court motions in nearly every facet of civil law.
 He has argued more than 145 appeals in federal and state courts throughout the country, a milestone which was recently profiled by the Daily Journal.
 He has experience litigating a variety of issues, including administrative law, advertising, alter ego, antitrust, arbitration, attorneys’ fees, bankruptcy, billboards, class actions, complex business disputes, computer software, constitutional law, construction disputes, contracts, copyrights, criminal sentencing, defamation, divorces, docudramas, domestic and international arbitrations, drug testing, employment discrimination, environmental law, entertainment, extraterritoriality of federal laws, federal pre-emption, federal securities, foreign sovereign immunity, fraud, global warming, insurance, invasion of privacy, legal ethics, partition of real estate, patent, personal jurisdiction/inconvenient forum, products liability, public records, punitive damages, reporters’ privilege, right of publicity, separation of powers, statutory interpretation, tax, telephone regulation, television access to courtrooms, trademarks, trusts and estates, unfair competition, unsolicited faxes, wage and hour disputes, and wrongful termination.

-Mr. Heinke has served as lead trial and appellate counsel on behalf of newspapers, magazines, television networks, motion picture studios, websites, and entertainment production and distribution companies in First Amendment, intellectual property, entertainment, media, and Internet disputes.
+Mr. Heinke has also served as lead trial and appellate counsel on behalf of newspapers, magazines, television networks, motion picture studios, websites, and entertainment production and distribution companies in First Amendment, intellectual property, entertainment, media, and Internet disputes.
 He has lectured on media, entertainment, Internet, intellectual property, advertising, constitutional, and appellate law for programs presented by many professional and educational organizations.
 He has also written numerous articles on these issues and is the author of Media Law (BNA).

 - Represented Brinker International, one of the world’s leading casual dining restaurant companies, in a wage-and-hour class action.
 In a long-anticipated ruling that resolved the legal standards to be applied to California meal period and rest break class actions, the California Supreme Court ruled that employers must relieve workers of their duties during meal breaks but are not obligated to ensure that employees do no work during breaks, and that employers are not required to schedule the breaks at five-hour intervals.
 For more information about this landmark case, see here.